-For months, I knew this Ikea trestle desk turned sewing table would be a part of this guest bedroom.
+For months, I envisioned this IKEA trestle desk turned sewing table would be a part of this guest bedroom.
 And it’s finally happened!

-This guest room how hosts a beautiful Ikea trestle desk with a decadent stained Restoration Hardware type of finish with one of the easiest stains to use!
+This guest room now hosts a beautiful Ikea trestle desk with a decadent stained Restoration Hardware type of finish with one of the easiest stains to use!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!